Student Complaint Form (.pdf, 349 KB)

 If the attempt to resolve the situation informally is not successful, the student may file a formal written complaint.
-Clatsop Community College’s Formal Complaint Form is available in the Student Services Center, the Human Resources Office, Learning Resource Center (Library), South County Campus and MERTS.
+Clatsop Community College’s Formal Complaint Form is available in Student Services, the Human Resources Office, Learning Resource Center (Library), South County Campus and MERTS.
 Forms should be returned to the office of the Dean of Student Services.
 The Dean will be responsible for ensuring that the complaint is forwarded to the Student Issues Committee or the appropriate supervisor.
 If the complaint is regarding the Dean of Student Services, the student’s Formal Complaint Form should be submitted to the President’s Office.
 Students shall not be retaliated against for filing a complaint.
 Correspondingly, irresponsible use of the complaint procedure may result in disciplinary action.

 In order to facilitate resolution of a complaint, it is important that the complaint be filed in a timely manner.
 Students must file formal complaints alleging violation of a college policy or procedure or allegations of staff or student misconduct within twenty (20) days of the date that the incident or event occurred.
 Complaints received after this time period has expired will be processed only if there are extenuating circumstances and the supervisor agrees to extend the timeline.
 An explanation of the reason for the delay must be attached to the complaint form along with a request for an extension of the time.